mongodb/docs/source/includes/fts-tutorial/autocomplete/different-results-note.rst

 .. note:: Your Results May Vary

    |fts| returns different results depending on the tokenization
-   strategy configured in the :ref:`autocompletion field of the index definition <bson-data-types-autocomplete>`.
+   strategy configured in the index definition for the :ref:`autocomplete <bson-data-types-autocomplete>` type.
 To learn more, see :ref:`bson-data-types-autocomplete`.